 Students wishing to enroll in electives must fill out a course add/drop form, available at the WGSI Program Office.
 Please take this form to the course instructor/professor for signature.
 Then take the form to the graduate administrator/registrar’s office of the same department/faculty where the course is housed and notify them that you are enrolling in the course.
 If there is space in the course, the form will be approved.
 Finally, bring your signed form back to the WGSI Program Office.
-Marian Reed will enroll you in the course and retain the form for your graduate file.
+Marian Reed, Program Administrator, will enroll you in the course and retain the form for your graduate file.

 The M.A.
 Program is offered as a full-time, twelve-month Master’s program.
 The program is not offered on a part-time basis.

-A two-page MRP proposal is due to the Advisor in January.
+A two-page MRP proposal is due to the Advisor in January 2016.
 The MRP is usually written over the summer.
-The student’s master’s research paper (MRP) will be read and marked by the Advisor, and one other faculty member with an appropriate area of expertise, to be approached by the student in consultation with the Advisor.
+The student’s MRP will be read and marked by the Advisor, and one other faculty member with an appropriate area of expertise, to be approached by the student in consultation with the Advisor.
 We recommend that students submit at least one draft of their MRP to the advisor for comments, before submitting the final version to both readers.
 The final version of the MRP must be submitted in both electronic and hard copy form by August 13, 2016.